Krealsion/Zen/Log.md

 ```
 obj.set(new double(10));
 ```
-NOTE: AnythingStorage does not delete data when it is done, this is purely and example of what is possible (don't do this please)
+NOTE: VarStorage does not delete data when it is done, this is purely and example of what is possible (don't do this please)

 3).
 Setting to a function that gives the output type
 ```